wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.53 =
+= 1.0.54 =
-* New update for all predefined layouts.
+* Optimizes the plugin's code, reduces the accesses to database, and submits less information.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support